- Reference Number: HEY-168/2020

 - Departments: Maxillofacial Department

 This leaflet is for patients who may need to have an operation to take out their wisdom teeth.
 It explains why this may need to happen.
-It also explains what is involved and the risks and problems.
+Most of your questions should be answered by this leaflet.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Some jaws are too small to accommodate all the teeth.
 There may not be enough space for the wisdom teeth to come through completely.
 They are said to have become impacted (stuck).
 This is often painful.